Youth-Avenue-2021/Casino-Number-Gussing-Game/README.md

             cout << "\nguess again : ";
             cin >> userChoice;
         }

-        // if bid amount finished then break this loop and user loss the game... if (betAmount <= 1) {
+        // if bid amount vanished, loop breaks and player loses the game if (betAmount <= 1) {
             cout << "Oops!
 You lost the game...!
 Your betting amount finished (your chances finished...!)" << endl;
             // decrease betamount from balance (2nd time... because by rule bid amount*2 cut from total balance)